Patrick Swayze’s Brother Slams Actor’s Widow After Her Claim That Their Mother Was Violent, Abusive

 — Radar Online (@radar_online) August 15, 2019

-Sean Swayze admitted that their mother had a temper, but said that there were never any beatings and that the family was happy while growing up.
+Sean Swayze admitted that their mother had a temper but said that there were never any beatings and that the family was happy while growing up.
 He said the spankings they may have received weren’t at all out of the ordinary.

 “We got spankings and whippings, like a good old southern boy,” he said.
 “All we did was get our whippings growing up.
 We never got punched in the face, hit across the body or slapped in the face.
 We got a belt to our butts growing up.
 That was normal back then.
 And it doesn’t mean it’s abuse.”